zegetech/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 published: true
 author: Tom Nyongesa
 blog-image: php-ruby/phpruby.png
 intro: Learning anything new has always been an uphill task.
 A good example is trying to learn a new language like Spanish if you are a Swahili speaking native.
 I don't know Spanish so I won't say much about it but what i gathered is that communication in spanish is 98% similar to that in Swahili with little differences in things like gender specificity.
 The huge difference comes in how they structure the wordings.
 Same thing to programming languages.
+keywords: PHP Ruby Journey
 ---

 ![phptoruby](/assets/images/blog/{{page.blog-image}}){:.img-responsive .center}